Nolte: Ozempic and Other Obesity Drugs Cost Taxpayers Billions

-Because around 25 percent of the public’s health care is paid for by the taxpayer, we taxpayers are facing billions of dollars in costs for obesity drugs like Ozempic.
+Because around 25 percent of the public’s health care is paid for by the taxpayer, we taxpayers are facing billions of dollars in costs for Ozempic and other drugs prescribed for obesity.

 “State health plans and Medicaid offices are seeing eye-popping bills for Novo Nordisk A/S’s Ozempic, its sister drug Wegovy and similar medications known as GLP-1s,” reports Bloomberg.
 “But with list prices stretching above $1,000 a month, the costs threaten to empty government coffers.”